cuu508/interwiki/README.md

 Script for analyzing interwiki links from Wikipedia.

-Given wikipedias for English and language X (currently hardcoded to Latvian), this script will prepare a list of articles that:

- * have more than 50 interwiki links in English wikipedia
- * have no corresponding article in language X wikipedia
+Given wikipedias for English and language X (currently hardcoded to Latvian), this script will prepare a list of articles that have more than 50 interwiki links in English wikipedia.
+For each such article it will look up corresponding article in language X and its size in bytes.

 This tool can be used to come up with priorities--which articles to write first!